bersling/tsmean-amp/app/pages/articles/encoding/unicode-and-utf-8-tutorial-for-dummies.md

 😍 = 128525
 ```

-or if you prefer in hex (machines prefer it that way and it's very common with unicode):
+or if you prefer in hex, which is also very common:

 ```
 A = U+41